 The Company determines the appropriate classification of its investments in marketable securities at the time of purchase and reevaluates such designation at each balance sheet date.
 The Company has classified and accounted for its marketable securities as available-for-sale.
 After consideration of the Company's risk versus reward objectives and liquidity requirements, the Company may sell these securities prior to their stated maturities.
 As the Company views these securities as available to support current operations, the Company classifies highly liquid securities with original maturities greater than three months at the time of purchase, and remaining maturities of less than one year, as short-term marketable securities and those with remaining maturities greater than twelve months as long-term marketable securities on the consolidated balance sheets.
 These securities are carried at fair value as determined based upon quoted market prices or pricing models for similar securities.
 Unrealized gains and losses on available for sale marketable securities, which consist of debt securities, if any, are excluded from earnings and are reported as a component of other comprehensive income (loss).
 The amortized cost of debt securities is adjusted for amortization of premiums and accretion of discounts to maturity, which is included in interest income on the consolidated statements of operations and comprehensive loss.
-Realized gains and losses, if any, on available-for-sale securities are included in other income (expense), net.
+Realized gains and losses, if any, on available-forsale securities are included in other income (expense), net.
 The cost of securities sold is based on the specific identification method.
 Interest and dividends on securities classified as available-for-sale are included in interest income.

 For marketable securities in an unrealized loss position, the Company periodically assesses its portfolio for impairment.
 The assessment first considers the intent or requirement to sell the marketable security.
 If either of these criteria are met, the amortized cost basis is written down to fair value through earnings.
 Upon the adoption of ASU 2016-13, Financial Instruments - Credit Losses, on January 1, 2023, if the criteria above are not met, the Company evaluates whether the decline resulted from credit losses or other factors by considering the extent to which fair value is less than amortized cost, any changes to the rating of the marketable security by a rating agency, and any adverse conditions specifically related to the marketable security, among other factors.
-If this assessment indicates that a credit loss exists, the present value of cash flows expected to be collected from the marketable security is compared to the amortized cost basis of the marketable security.
-If the present value of cash flows expected to be collected is less than the amortized cost basis, a credit loss exists and an allowance for credit losses is recorded, limited by the amount that the fair value is less than the amortized cost basis.
+If this assessment indicates that a credit loss exists, the present value of cash flows expected to be collected from the marketable security is compared to the amortized cost basis, a credit loss exists and an allowance for credit losses is recorded, limited by the amount that the fair value is less than the amortized cost basis, a credit loss exists.
 Any impairment that has not been recorded through an allowance for credit losses is recognized in other comprehensive loss.